 Among other activities, she helped with the Expanding Your Horizons program, encouraging middle school girls to become interested in science and math majors.

 Her activity with the SFSA resulted in an unexpected romantic bonus.
-Kyle Nye, a 1994 Schreiner grad, was asked by his former roommate, Ryan Dill, to help with the alumni program, so Kyle and Lea came to know each other through their SFSA work.
+Kyle Nye, a 1994 Schreiner grad, was asked by his former roommate, Rian Dill, to help with the alumni association, so Kyle and Lea came to know each other through their SFSA work.
 “We saw each other maybe two times a year,” she says.

 She finds it ironic that they had not met while students.
 “Our time at Schreiner overlapped.
 We had the same friends, attended the same parties, but never met,” she says.
 “That’s almost impossible.
 I thought I knew everybody on campus.”

 Kyle was working and living in El Paso, when his company sent him unexpectedly to San Antonio to handle a problem.
 He needed to get an apartment quickly and didn’t know the city, so--from their SFSA connection-- he thought of Lea.
 She helped him get settled and he offered to take her to dinner as a “thank you” gesture.

 “We consider that our first date,” she says.
 “We dated, and were engaged in a year.
 When they married, they gave out copies of Don Hedgepeth’s Schreiner history, Proud Promise, to the wedding party composed mostly of Schreiner friends.

 After teaching a couple of years, she worked at San Antonio’s Methodist Hospital, keeping statistics for the bone marrow transplant program.
 After that, she worked for AT&T, first as an analyst, and then in executive compensation, designing employee salary and benefit packages.